“What does it mean that we are one church and multiple communities?”

 Why are we many communities?
 Because we believe we can make more disciples by being across more streets.
 Because we believe we reach more people through multiple expressions.
 Because we believe we can become stronger disciples when each community has the freedom to handle worship, discipleship, and outreach just a bit differently.

 We have created a structure very different from most you may have seen.
 That inevitably creates questions and confusion.
 It has been a learning process for all of us.
-But I have a great excitement about the possibilities for 1st UMC’s future.
-I truly believe our willingness to try new things is preparing us to do great new things in Lexington and around the world.
+But we have a great excitement about the possibilities for 1st UMC’s future.
+We truly believe our willingness to try new things is preparing us to do great new things in Lexington and around the world.
 All of this only by the grace and power of God.
 To God be the Glory!